Master of Arts (M.A.)

 Goals and Focus of the Program

-The Master of Arts in Special Education focuses on in-depth knowledge and skill development for meeting needs of learners with special needs in multiple K-12 settings, including curriculum adaptation.
+The Master of Arts in Special Education focuses on in-depth knowledge and skill development for meeting needs of children and adolescents with disabilities in multiple K-12 settings, including curriculum adaptation and behavioral intervention.

 Program Design

-The Master of Arts in Special Education (No Endorsement) program follows a cohort instructional model with a hybrid delivery structure.
-Eight-week courses include a combination of online (synchronous and asynchronous learning activities) and hybrid (at least 50% online class sessions) courses, determined by course content.
-This program includes face-to-face sessions that take place from 4:45 PM – 8:45 PM on the same night of the week at a central location, and online sessions that may require meeting virtually during this scheduled class time.
+The Master of Arts in Special Education (No Endorsement) program follows a cohort instructional model with a fully online delivery structure.
+Eight-week courses include online classes that meet in real time (synchronous), as well as provide offline (asynchronous) learning experiences within the four-hour class period.
+Online class sessions meet virtually from 4:45 PM – 8:45 PM on the same night of the week throughout the program.
 The duration of the program is approximately two years.

 Prerequisites

-Candidates in the Master of Arts in Special Education program must have a Bachelor’s degree from a regionally-accredited institution with a minimum GPA of 2.5, one year of full time, contracted teaching experience, and access to a classroom and students throughout the duration of the program to fulfill field study requirements.
+Students in the Master of Arts in Special Education program must have a bachelor’s degree from a regionally accredited institution with a minimum GPA of 2.5, one year of full time, contracted teaching experience, and access to a classroom and students throughout the duration of the program to fulfill field study requirements.

 Degree Requirements and Career Outcome

-The degree requirements for this program are successful completion of the program’s respective courses (listed below) and completion of a capstone project as a university requirement, which is embedded within the coursework.
-Upon completion of this program, candidates will have earned a Master of Arts in Special Education.
-This is not a certificate, licensure or endorsement program.
+The degree requirements for this program are successful completion of the program’s respective courses (listed below) and completion of a course-embedded capstone project as a university requirement.
+Upon completion of this program, students will have earned a Master of Arts in Special Education.
+This is not a certificate, licensure, or endorsement program.

 Plan of Study